pushbits/server/README.md

 - [x] Deliver messages via Matrix
 - [x] CLI for managing users and applications
 - [x] Check for weak passwords using [HIBP](https://haveibeenpwned.com/)
-- [x] Argon2 as KDF for password storage
+- [x] Use Argon2 as KDF for password storage

 ## Installation